Domain

 Prior to Media Temple, I did my hosting through a VPS from Linode.
 PROTIP: Unless you have sysadmin experience, VPSs probably shouldn’t be used to host simple websites.
 I originally bought it to host a TF2 server for my aforementioned internet-loser-buddies, and decided I might as well kill two birds with one stone and use it to host my sites as well.
 That idea didn’t look so good after I accidentally hosed my entire server when fucking around with permission settings.
 That’s when I decided a more… simpler hosting solution was in order.
 I chalked it up as a life-lesson and went on my merry way.

-Page last edited: January 15, 2014 at 12:03 am
+Page last edited: May 4, 2025 at 12:30 am